CrossyChainsaw/Portfolio/README.md

 **Professional manner**: You develop software as a team effort according to a prescribed software methodology and following team agreements.
 You are able to track your work progress and communicate your progress with the team.
 You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
 You choose and substantiate solutions for a given problem.

 ### Team Communication
 Inside our group we used Teams and Discord to communicate.
 We started off in Teams, but after a while we only used the Teams for files and we permanently switched to Discord.
-In our group project we had a few set of rules about presence.
+In our group project we had a set of rules about presence.

 *Rules of Presence*
 ![image](https://user-images.githubusercontent.com/74303221/172949644-04301849-de14-4ae8-b7b8-f988d8f2ef1b.png)